git-sumana/codewars/README.md

 # CodeWars Solutions

-This repository contains my solutions to various CodeWars challenges in both Java and Python.
+This repository contains my solutions to various CodeWars challenges in both Java and Python languages.

 ## About CodeWars